lsprangers/lsprangers.github.io/docs/aws_sap/STORAGE.md

         - One Zone IA is best to use
     - Archive: Rarely accessed data, and 50% cheaper
     - Implement lifecycle policies to move files between storage tiers
+- Mount target configuration provides an IP address in your VPC subnet to mount EFS
+    - Each AZ needs its own mount target
+    - EC2 instances connect to mount target via IP or DNS name
+    - Security groups control access to mount targets
+- Accessing EFS from Lambda
+    - Lambda functions in VPC can mount EFS file systems
+    - EFS provides highly scalable and shared file storage for Lambda functions

 ### On Prem and VPC
 - Can use VPC peering for VPC-2-VPC connection between EC2 and EFS